Comparing the face rings of a boolean complex and its barycentric subdivision

-\begin{remark} The map $\Garsia$ (in the case that $\Delta$ is a simplex) is called the {\em transfer} (with no modifier) in \cite{garsia, garsia-stanton, reiner, reiner2}; the name is explained by Theorem~\ref{thm:transfer-bases} below.
+\begin{remark} The map $\Garsia$ (in the case that $\kk[\Delta]$ is a polynomial ring or various subrings) is called the {\em transfer} (with no modifier) in \cite{garsia, garsia-stanton, reiner, reiner2}; the name is explained by Theorem~\ref{thm:transfer-bases} below.
 This is also a common name for another important map,

 where $G$ is a group of automorphisms.
 We are following \cite{blum-smith, blum2018permutation, pevzner2024symmetric}, where it is called the {\em Garsia map} to avoid the name collision, and in honor of Garsia's introduction of it in \cite{garsia}; and we are also proposing {\em Garsia transfer} as a compromise. \end{remark}